 As it turned out, the pilots would have run right into this critical airspeed simply by following established procedures.
-The checklist for an engine failure on takeoff instructed pilots to “Climb out at V2 [rotation speed] until reaching 800 feet… then lower nose and accelerate.”
+The checklist for an engine failure on takeoff instructed pilots to “Climb out at V2 [takeoff safety speed] until reaching 800 feet… then lower nose and accelerate.”
 The checklist told pilots to use their calculated V2 speed because it was a known value already designed to ensure stable flight following an engine failure.
 But on flight 191, V2 was 153 knots — lower than the 159 knots at which the left wing would stall.
 By following the checklist and letting their speed drop to V2, the pilots unknowingly doomed their plane and everyone on it.

 Indeed, the flight data recorder revealed that flight 191 began turning to the left as soon as it decelerated below 159 knots.
 At that point the left wing stalled and lost lift, while the right wing, which still had all its slats extended, continued flying, resulting in a left roll.
 The pilots attempted to turn right using the rudder and ailerons, but these controls would have been useless if the left wing wasn’t generating lift.
 At the moment of impact, Captain Lux and First Officer Dillard were applying full right rudder, full right aileron, and full nose up elevator inputs, but their efforts were in vain.
 To recover control, they would have needed to push the nose down until their speed rose back above 159 knots, at which point the plane would have rolled out of the turn without difficulty.
 So why didn’t they do this?